piadevaniya08/IU_DLBCSPJWD01-FEEDME/README.md

 ## ⬇️Installation
 No installation is needed as the website is hosted on Netlify.
 Just simply click on the URL 👉 : https://iufeedme.netlify.app/

 ## ✅Test Cases
-✅Test case 1: User can search for an ingredient or dish •Click on the search field and type an ingredient or dish.
+✅Test case 1: User can search for an ingredient or dish

+•Click on the search field and type an ingredient or dish.
 Test Data: search any ingredient/dish e.g. "chicken“, "pasta with pesto“, "gluten-free brownies“.

  •Click the search button.

 •Expected outcome: Edamam API returns data from the keyword that was searched, and recipes/recipe cards are shown.

  ✅Test case 2: User can filter recipes

-  •After a keyword has been searched for,  click on the filter and choose an option.
+  •After a keyword has been searched , click on the filter and choose an option.
 Test Data: Search "salad", then select "Cuisine Type: Italian", "Diet Type: High-Fiber", "Health Labels: Vegetarian".

 •Expected outcome: Recipes will be filtered according to the users search and filters they chose.